 Safety Tips For When You Cannot Use Pet Safe Paint

 In some cases, you might not be able to avoid the use of these chemicals or find a pet-safe paint while decorating.
 If this is the case, there are some steps you should take to help limit the chances of your pets becoming ill.

 Keep All Products Out of Reach

-1) We all know our pets eat things they shouldn’t, so keep all product out of reach to stop them from accidently ingesting them.
+1) We all know our pets eat things they shouldn’t, so keep all products out of reach to stop them from accidentally ingesting them.